pstolarz/OneWireNg/README.md

 configures 1-wire service to work in one of the above modes.

+**RP2040 PIO driver**

+RP2040 PIO driver (`OneWireNg_PicoRP2040PIO` class) doesn't support power-control-GPIO configuration.
+Since RP2040 platform is able to provide direct voltage source via its GPIO pads, parasitically powered devices need to powered directly by GPIO controlling the 1-wire bus, while using this driver.

 **1-wire stability and parasite powering**

 Parasite powered slaves are less stable (more error prone) than regularly powered devices.
 If possible, try to avoid parasitically powered setups.

-For legacy AVR platforms the library need to be configured with `CONFIG_BUS_BLINK_PROTECTION` to make the parasitic mode working.
+For legacy AVR (non mega-AVR) platforms the library need to be configured with `CONFIG_BUS_BLINK_PROTECTION` to make the parasitic mode working.

 ## Architecture details